Woolverine94/biniou/README.md

 ---

 ## Updates

+  * 🆕 **2023-11-29** : 🔥 ***New defaults models for MusicGen and Musicgen Melody*** 🔥 Adding all availables flavors of MusicGen stereo models in MusicGen and MusicGen Melody modules, and assigning stereo variants as defaults models.

   * 🆕 **2023-11-27** : 🔥 ***New feature : CUDA support for text, audio and 3d modules*** 🔥 CUDA support and optimizations are now added to all eligibles modules.
 If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

   * 🆕 **2023-11-25** : 🔥 ***New feature : CUDA support for video modules*** 🔥 Enabling CUDA support and optimizations for all eligible video modules.
 If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

   * 🆕 **2023-11-24** : 🔥 ***New feature : CUDA support for image modules*** 🔥 Enabling CUDA support and optimizations for all eligible image modules. **Please note that these enhancements will only take effect after you replace PyTorch CPU with PyTorch CUDA, following [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support)**.
 An automated system to activate CUDA will come very soon, as well as CUDA support for other modules.

-  * 🆕 **2023-11-22** : ***New feature : Custom defaults settings*** Changing the behavior of the *favorite settings* functionnality : saved settings are now automatically applied at startup, and could be deleted from the interface.
-Note that changing these defaults settings require biniou to be restarted and the browser refreshed as these settings are only loaded at startup.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)